frkmnt/TurnBasedClash/README.md

 ###### Cutthroat
 Tier 3.
 Previous Class: Rogue.
 Main Stats: Dex. <br>
 Cutthroats prefer to fight from the shadows and confuse the enemy. <br>
+* Fire in the Hole: Throw a bomb that explodes in a 3x3 radius.
+If thrown at an enemy, explodes immediatly.
+If thrown at an empty tile, explodes at the start of your next round.
+(Type: ET/ST; Range: 0; Cost: 0; CD: 0; Prev.
+Skill: -)

 ###### Bounty Hunter
 Tier 4.
 Previous Class: Duelist.
 Main Stats: Str. <br>
 Bounty hunters double down on locking down enemies with powerful moves. <br>
-* Peekaboo: Until your next turn, if you are attacked, gain the effects of Invisibility.
+* Peekaboo: Gain 1x stacks of Parry.
+Until your next turn, if you are attacked, gain the 1x stacks of Invisibility.
 (Type: N; Range: 0; Cost: 1; CD: 0; Prev.
 Skill: -)
+* Cash In: Defeating an enemy targetted with Challange restores 10% HP.
+* Landmine: Drops a land mine that explodes in a 2x2 radius when any character enters its tile.

 ###### Vigilante
 Tier 4.
 Previous Class: Duelist.
 Main Stats: Dex. <br>
 Vigilantes turn an enemy's overwhelming numbers against them. <br>
 * Underwhelming Odds: When a target is Challanged, they lose armor for each adjacent enemy.
 (Type: P; Range: 0; Cost: 0; CD: 0; Prev.
 Skill: -)
+* Challenge II: Can challenge up to 2 enemies.
+(Type: P; Range: 0; Cost: 0; CD: 0; Prev.
+Skill: Challenge)

 ###### Sharpshooter
 Tier 4.
 Previous Class: Ranger.
 Main Stats: Int. <br>
 Sharpshooters prefer to focus on a single target from afar. <br>
 * Cracking Shot: Attacking the same enemy repeatedly increases damage.
 (Type: P; Range: 0; Cost: 0; CD: 0; Prev.
 Skill: -)
+* Opressive Fire: Each consecutive attack on the same enemy deals 10% increased damage, up to a max of 50%.

 ###### Gunner
 Tier 4.
 Previous Class: Ranger.
 Main Stats: Dex. <br>
 Gunners are great at crowd control and area denial. <br>
 * Volley Shot: Deal sustained damage to enemies in an area.
 Lasts for 2 Rounds.
 (Type: AOE; Range: 3; Cost: 2; CD: 0; Prev.
+Skill: -)
+* Point Blank Blast: Push an enemy 5 tiles back in a straight line.
+If it collides with something, it received 2x stacks of stunned.
+If it collides with a character, that character receives 1x stack of stunned.
+(Type: ST; Range: 1; Cost: 3; CD: 0; Prev.
 Skill: -)

 ###### Trickster